 Academic Qualifications and Transcripts

-Most U.S. master’s programs require applicants to hold a recognized bachelor’s degree in a related field.
-Admissions committees will review official transcripts to verify your academic record and GPA.
-Strong performance in relevant undergraduate courses is expected, especially for competitive programs.
-For example, scholarship recipient Mohamed Mahmoud emphasized his solid undergraduate background when he applied for the Master’s program in Public Affairs.
+Most U.S. master’s programs require applicants to hold a recognized bachelor’s degree or its international equivalent.
+Admissions committees will review transcripts to verify your academic record and previous coursework.
+Strong performance in relevant undergraduate courses is often expected, especially for competitive programs.
+For example, scholarship recipient Mohamed Mahmoud emphasized his solid undergraduate background when he applied for a master’s program in Public Affairs.

 Standardized Tests (GRE/GMAT)

-Many graduate programs require standardized tests such as the GRE or GMAT, although policies vary by program.
-STEM and social science fields often emphasize the GRE general test, particularly its quantitative section, while business schools typically require the GMAT.
-A few programs waive these tests or use scores only as an optional strength.
+Some graduate programs require standardized tests such as the GRE or GMAT, although policies vary widely by university, department, and degree level.
+Some programs require scores, some make them optional, and others do not accept them.
+STEM and social science programs may ask for the GRE, while business programs may ask for the GMAT, GRE, or another assessment.
 In the Fulbright Foreign Student Program application for U.S. study, for example, Talha Ali notes that he was required to take the GRE and prepared rigorously for it.
-Similarly, Solo Arman prepared for both the GRE and the TOEFL as part of his Master’s in Entomology application.
+Similarly, Solo Arman prepared for both the GRE and the TOEFL as part of his master’s in Entomology application.
 It is crucial to check each program’s requirements, as some may waive the GRE or accept alternatives.

 Essays, Statements, and Recommendations

-Applicants must submit a strong personal statement or statement of purpose, along with letters of recommendation.
+Applicants usually need to submit a strong personal statement or statement of purpose, along with letters of recommendation.
 These documents demonstrate your fit for the program, motivations, and achievements.
-Scholarship recipient Talha Ali describes that his Master’s application required a detailed personal statement, along with academic transcripts and recommendation letters.
+Scholarship recipient Talha Ali describes that his master’s application required a detailed personal statement, along with academic transcripts and recommendation letters.
 Be sure to articulate your academic and career goals clearly.
-In general, prepare to showcase leadership or research experience, as admissions officers look for a clear vision in your essays and endorsements.
+In general, prepare to showcase leadership, work, or research experience, as admissions officers look for a clear vision in your essays and endorsements.

 ADMISSIONS